brown-band/website/pages/scripts/2000-2001/fall/cornell.md

 - A. I am the rock, I am the sci li
 - B. “Spirit” infused Brown songs like bring the victory
-- C is for Cornell, that’s good enough for U
+- C. is for Cornell, that’s good enough for U
 - D. Who let the dogs out?
 - E. Language tapes of course!
 Pardon our French as we
 - F. The Princeton Band!